openmindculture/ingo-steinke.de/README.md

 ### Netlify CI (optional, currently deactivated)

-- Commits to the master branch will trigger a production deployment by netlify.
+- Commits to the main branch will trigger a production deployment by netlify.
 - Commits to pull requests will trigger preview builds to a preview domain.

 #### Distribution Directories